flanico/API_project_2023/README.md

 The solution was evaluated with a score of 30/30, awarded through automated tests based on memory usage and computation time.

-For more information about the requirements, read [specification.pdf] (https://github.com/flanico/API_project_2023/blob/main/Specification.pdf)
+For more information about the requirements, read [Specification.pdf](https://github.com/flanico/API_project_2023/blob/main/Specification.pdf).